surma/surma.dev/content/things/compile-js.md

 |||

 It's worth to quickly mention another two things when talking about closures:
-Firsly, every closure in JS has a `this` value (even arrow functions!
+Firstly, every closure in JS has a `this` value (even arrow functions!
 They just inherit the  surrounding `this` value).
 Secondly, in JS a function can take a variable number of arguments.
-In C++, you have a fixed number of arguments as  encoded in the type (you _can_ have variadic functions in C++, but it was quite hard to get them to work).
+In C++, a function has a fixed number of arguments (well, you _can_ have variadic functions in C++, but they are [weird] [variadic cpp]).
 For this reason, I decided to transpile all closures to C++ closures with exactly 2 parameter:  a `JSValue thisArg` and a `std::vector<JSValue>& args`.

 ### Properties

-I'll admit: I did not implement support for the full prototype chain mechanic.
-But I did need ways to define methods, getters and other properties on all basic types, so that the logic for things like `myArray.length` had a place to live.
-I decided to give each primtive type class (`JSBool`, `JSNumber`, etc) a shared base class called `JSBase` that allows exactly that: Just like `JSObject` itself, it contains a list of key-value mappings.
-The constructors of the primitive type classes put the expected functions and getters/setters into their inherited property map.
-Here's how `JSArray` works for example.
+I'll admit: I did not want to implement support for the full prototype chain mechanic.
+At the same time, I did need ways to define methods, getters and other properties on all basic types, so that the logic for things like `myArray.length` had a place to live.
+I decided to give each primtive type class (`JSBool`, `JSNumber`, etc) a shared base class called `JSBase` that offers exactly that: A list of key-value mappings that I interpret as properties.
+The constructor of each primitive type class puts the expected functions and getters/setters into their inherited property map.
+Here's what `JSArray`'s constructor looks like as example:

 ```cpp
 JSValue JSArray::push_impl(JSValue thisArg, std::vector<JSValue> &args) {